Pacific Invasive Learning Network

-The Pacific Invasives Learning Network (PILN) connects Pacific professionals and practitioners to share knowledge, expertise, tools, and ideas that are vital to managing invasive species effectively.
+The Pacific Invasive Learning Network (PILN) connects Pacific professionals and practitioners to share knowledge, expertise, tools, and ideas that are vital to managing invasive species effectively.
 Multi-disciplinary project teams can work together on strategies with critical input from other teams and experts, resulting in a common vision and a plan for effective conservation action.

 "to empower effective invasive species management through a participant-driven network that meets priority needs, rapidly shares skills and resources, provides links to technical expertise, increases information exchange, and accelerates on-the-ground action"

-PILN serves Teams of Pacific island agencies responsible for invasives management, including agencies responsible for agriculture and natural resource management, international trade and border control, as well as environment and conservation.
+PILN serves Teams of Pacific island agencies responsible for invasive management, including agencies responsible for agriculture and natural resource management, international trade and border control, as well as environment and conservation.

 *** #PILN 2023